bender-cmd/weather-forecaster/readme.md

 - **Code optimization** and refactoring skills
 - Skill in **bug fixing and feature extension**

-You need to get your AI to successfully predict the temperature in degrees Celsius two days into the future.
+You need to get your AI to successfully predict the temperature in degrees Celsius 7 days into the future.

 ---